BENTLEIGH CLINIC REOPENING 16th DECEMBER - NEW ADDRESS 463 CENTRE RD

 Delayed Sleep-Wake Phase

 A circadian rhythm sleep disorder is Delayed sleep-wake phase disorder or DSP.
 This is when the sleep pattern of a person is delayed by at least two hours.
-A person with DSP will sleep late at night and wake very late in the morning.
-Though sleep quality is quite normal, the delay pattern of sleep affects the person’s life in terms of schedules as the delay pattern interfered with work, school and other social obligations.
+A person with DSP will sleep late at night and wake up very late in the morning.
+Though sleep quality is quite normal, the delayed pattern of sleep affects the person’s life in terms of schedules as the delay pattern interferes with work, school, and other social obligations.
 One of the classic signs of DSP is going to sleep until late at night and experiencing a hard time waking up in the morning.
 DSP may seem like insomnia.
-His daytime functioning is affected and his condition may lead to excessive fatigue and sleepiness.
+His daytime functioning is affected, and his condition may lead to excessive fatigue and sleepiness.

 Advanced Sleep-Wake Phase

 Advanced sleep-wake phase disorder or ASP is the reverse of DSP.
-A person with this condition sleeps several hours before regular bedtime and as a consequence wakes up very early in the morning.
+A person with this condition sleeps several hours before regular bedtime and therefore wakes up very early in the morning.
 Individuals with ASP normally feel very sleepy in the late afternoon, so they go to bed between 6 p.m. to 9 p.m., waking up between 2 am and 5 a.m.
-As with DSP, people with ASP sleep quality is normal.
-Though sleeping early and waking up early is not really a problem, it becomes so when work, school and social obligations are factored in.
+As with DSP, in people with ASP sleep quality is normal.
+Though sleeping early and waking up early is not a problem, it becomes so when work, school and social obligations are factored in.
 In such cases, staying awake is a struggle.
-Even when deprived of sleep, a person with ASP still wakes up early, mistaking their condition to insomnia.
+Even when deprived of sleep, a person with ASP still wakes up early, mistaking their condition for insomnia.

 Irregular Sleep-Wake Rhythm

 A person with this type of sleep disorder has no normal sleep pattern.
 His sleep pattern is so irregular and disorganized it is hard to classify.
-Individuals with irregular sleep-wake rhythm may sleep on and off over a 24-hour period, with the sleep pattern broken into irregular patterns.
-The sleep pattern is likened to an infant who sleeps a few hours and then is awake a few hours within a 24-hour period.
+Individuals with irregular sleep-wake rhythm may sleep on and off over 24 hours, with the sleep pattern broken into irregular patterns.
+The sleep pattern is likened to an infant who sleeps a few hours and then is awake a few hours within 24 hours.

 Non-24-Hour Sleep-Wake Rhythm